2002 United Kingdom local elections

 The 2002 United Kingdom local elections were held on Thursday 2 May 2002.
-All London borough council seats were elected as well a third of the seats on each of the Metropolitan Boroughs.
-Many unitary Authorities and District councils also had elections.
+All London borough council seats were elected as well a third of the seats on each of the metropolitan boroughs.
+Many unitary authorities and district councils also had elections.
 There were no local elections in Scotland, Wales or Northern Ireland.
-This was the last time that Labour was the majority in local government until 2023.
+This was the last time that Labour had the largest number of councillors in local government until 2023.

 Results

 Simon Parker of The Guardian described the elections as "a round of embarrassing [sic] defeats for Labour in a set of council elections that also saw opposition parties making minor inroads into the party's dominant position in local government. [...]
 But the night really belonged to independents and the smaller parties, who made some high-profile gains as the voters expressed their dissatisfaction with mainstream politics."

 England

 London boroughs

 In all 32 London boroughs, the whole council was up for election.